NXP/matter/docs/platforms/nxp/nxp_se05x_guide.md

 Integration of SE05x with RW61x is demonstrated using the thermostat and all cluster app.
 Refer [RW61x](nxp_rw61x_guide.md) to set up the build environment.

+### RT1060

+Integration of SE05x with RT1060 EVKB board is demonstrated using the thermostat and all cluster app.
+Refer [RT1060](nxp_rt1060_guide.md) to set up the build environment.

 #### To build Thermostat for NFC Commissioning

 In case wifi credentials are already provisioned then use the following command